TencentAILabHealthcare/PALM/README.md

 After the training, the trained PALM will be saved in the `../Result_seq2seq/checkpoints/ABAG-Finetuning-Seq2seq-Common/XXXX_XXXXXX/` folder.

 ### 4. Generate artificial antibodies
-Before running the generation task, please copy the **absolute path** of PLAM `../Result_seq2seq/checkpoints/ABAG-Finetuning-Seq2seq-Common/XXXX_XXXXXX/` to "resume", copy the absolute path of `../Result_covid_heavy/checkpoints/BERT-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX`to "antibody_tokenizer_dir" and "antigen_tokenizer_dir".
-And set "origin_seq", "origin_light", "cdrh3_begin", "cdrh3_end" and "use_antigen" in the config file `seq2seq_generate.json`.
+Before running the generation task, please copy the **absolute path** of PLAM `../Result_seq2seq/checkpoints/ABAG-Finetuning-Seq2seq-Common/XXXX_XXXXXX/` to "resume", copy the absolute path of `../Result_covid_heavy/checkpoints/BERT-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX`to "antibody_tokenizer_dir" and "antigen_tokenizer_dir" in the config file `seq2seq_generate.json`.
 The above path needs to be an absolute path.

+Optionally, you can customize "origin_seq", "origin_light", "cdrh3'begin", "cdrh3_end", and "use_antigen" in the config file `seq2seq_generate.json`, which represent the original heavy chain, the original light chain, the index of the beginning and end of the cdrh3 region, and the sequence of the antigen, respectively.

 The generation command for PALM is:
 ```bash